RESTful-Drupal/restful/docs/plugin.md

 If you need even more flexibility, you can use the `'callback'` key to name a custom function to compute the field data.

+For the DB query data provider, in case you want to filter a column of a query with joins, see [this](https://github.com/RESTful-Drupal/restful/blob/7.x-1.x/modules/restful_example/plugins/restful/db_query/node_user/1.0/RestfulExampleNodeUserResource.class.php) example.

 ## Defining a view mode
 You can leverage Drupal core's view modes to render an entity and expose it as a